We’re here to help

 There are many triggers for financial stress and every situation is different.
 It may be that you are finding it difficult to meet your regular financial commitments like bills, mortgage repayments or school fees.
 Or it may be that you unexpectedly experience a change in your personal circumstances like redundancy or divorce.
 These are just a few examples, but the simple answer is, if your financial situation is causing you worry, it’s probably a good enough reason to talk to us.
 Remember the earlier you approach us for help the better.

-Will I be penalised for accepting assistance, such as a repayment holiday or reduced repayments?
+Will I be penalised for accepting assistance, such as a Deferred, Reduced or Interest Only repayments?
 Doesn’t that affect my credit rating?

 Does it cost anything to get financial hardship assistance from MyState Bank?